Payment Intents

 Live activation gate.
 Direct server-side charges with

-payment_methodmay be feature-flagged on production for some processors; sandbox works regardless.
+payment_methodmay not be enabled on production for every processor; sandbox works regardless.
 If you need direct-charge support on live keys, contact your VORA point of contact to enable it for your merchant.

 Saved cards / merchant-initiated (MIT) charges

-Once a card is on file (token vaulted, intent succeeded once with cardholder consent), subsequent charges against it — subscription renewals, retries, scheduled installments — are merchant-initiated transactions (MIT).
+Once a card is on file as a vault token with setup_for_future_use: "off_session" (minted when the buyer gave consent at checkout — see Tokenization — reusability) and a prior cardholder-initiated intent has succeeded, subsequent charges against it — subscription renewals, retries, scheduled installments — are merchant-initiated transactions (MIT).
 MIT requires an extra mit block on paymentIntents.create so the chain is properly tagged for scheme-level transaction-ID compliance.

 Capability gate